dsuwala/dsuwala.github.io/content/projects/reaction_diffusion/_index.md

 image: "featured.png"
 type: "page"
 ---
+## Related tech stack
+- C++ and python
+- C++ for high-performance library to be used in python
+- matpltlib for data visualisation, including animations
+- C++ including object oriented programming
+- cmake as a build system
+- unit tests through googletest
+- pybind to connect c++ and python code

 ## Summary
 This project consists of c++ implementation of an equation's solver which is exported to python.
 In this case the equations